 - a.
-Self-storage facilities within 150 feet of residential district or use shall have operating hours not earlier than 7:00a.m. and not later than 10:00p.m. - Outdoor storage or boats, trailers, and vehicles shall be screened pursuant to Section 12-4-60.
+Self-storage facilities shall not be within 150 feet of residential district or use shall have operating hours not earlier than 7:00a.m. and not later than 10:00p.m. - Outdoor storage or boats, trailers, and vehicles shall be screened pursuant to Section 12-4-60.